thecomplexityproject/cognitivecomplexity/documentation/understanding.md

 In reality, the two kinds of definitions are interesting.
 In the first one, we say that a developer understands the ***signified*** of the written instructions, and in the other case we say that he understands the ***significant*** of these instructions, *i.e.* what means every word of the code snippet.

-## Understanding of external references
+## Understanding of imported references

 > **Definition**
 >
-> A developer ***understands the role of an external reference*** `r` located in a code snippet `s` if he is able to predict, when a process calls `r`, the same [behavior of the system](systems.md) than the author of the implementation of `r` would predict.
+> A developer ***understands the role of an imported reference*** `r` located in a code snippet `s` if he is able to predict, when a process calls `r`, the same [behavior of the system](systems.md) than the author of the implementation of `r` would predict.

 **Remark**

-This definition doesn't mean that a developer understands an external reference `r` when he is able to predict the behavior of the system when a process calls `r`, but that he is able to do the *same predictions* that the author of the external references would do in the same circumstances.
+This definition doesn't mean that a developer understands an imported reference `r` when he is able to predict the behavior of the system when a process calls `r`, but that he is able to do the *same predictions* that the author of the imported references would do in the same circumstances.

 > **Definition**
 >
-> The ***cognitive complexity of an external reference*** `r` located in a given snippet `s` is the time needed by a mean developer to predict the behavior of the system when this reference is called by a given process `p`.
+> The ***cognitive complexity of an imported reference*** `r` located in a given snippet `s` is the time needed by a mean developer to predict the behavior of the system when this reference is called by a given process `p`.

 ## Understanding of valid code snippets

 > **Definition**
 >
-> A developer ***understands a context-sensitive valid code snippet*** `s` if he understands the role of each [external reference](code-snippets-tmp.md#roles) located in `s`, and if he is able to predict the [behavior of the system](systems.md#definitions) when `s` is executed by a given [process](systems.md#definitions) `p`, assuming that the supposed roles of the external references are correct.
+> A developer ***understands a context-sensitive valid code snippet*** `s` if :
+> 1. he understands the role of each of the [exported references](code-snippets-tmp.md#roles) of `s`.
+> 2. he understands the role of each of its [imported references](code-snippets-tmp.md#roles) located in `s`.
+> 3. assuming that the behavior of the imported references of `s` corresponds to their roles, he is able to predict the behavior of the exported references of `s`.

 * Example